Confidence Sets for the Emergence, Collapse, and Recovery Dates of a Bubble: Monte Carlo Simulations

 To summarize the finite-sample results, $\mathrm{LE}^e$ and $\mathrm{LE}^r$ deliver well-controlled coverage with reasonable set lengths for medium and large bubbles.
-For the collapse date, $\mathrm{EM}_b^c$ controls coverage better than the alternatives, while $\mathrm{EM}_a^c$ produces shorter sets with coverage close to 0.9 for the large bubble.
+For the collapse date, no single test performs best in terms of both coverage rate and power.
+The coverage rate of $\mathrm{LE}^c$ is relatively close to 0.9 for the medium and large bubbles, while the length of its confidence set is the second shortest.